-Romain Gavras is a Greek/French director known for directing M.I.A.’s controversial video for “Born Free” single.
-Not too long ago, he followed an abusive adolescent gang causing mayhem on the streets of Paris.
-Gavras’ nightmarish audiovisual was filmed for “Stress”, a single off Justice – “Cross” album.
+Romain Gavras is a Greek/French director.
+Not too long ago, he released a nightmarish audiovisual for “Stress”, a single from Justice’s “Cross” album.

-Romain Gavras’ music video for Stress was first posted by Justice on Kanye West’s website on May 1, 2008.
-And ever since then, it has caused a flood of negative and positive commentaries.
+Gavras’ video was first posted by Justice on Kanye West’s website on May 1, 2008.
+Also, it has caused a flood of negative and positive commentaries.

 “Stress is a 7-minute video depicting a group of French adolescents, visibly of African and North African descent.
-And the group is wreaking havoc as they swarm from their neglected homes in the outskirts or banlieues of Paris into the heart of the city, all to a grueling, nightmarish electro beat.
+The group is wreaking havoc as they swarm from their neglected homes in the outskirts of Paris.
 They were followed by a camera crew from their housing project to Sacre Coeur to Charles de Gaulle airport.
-And they harassed women, broke a bottle over a café owner’s head, and fought with police and commit a carjacking.
-In conclusion, the video ends with the car set aflame and the cameraman apparently beaten unconscious.” – TIME
+Also, they harassed women, broke a bottle over a café owner’s head, and fought with police and commit a carjacking.” – TIME

-Therefore, Justice had their work cut out for them.
-During all this madness, they had to quash the controversy by issuing a statement defending Stress music video as a fusion of art and entertainment.
+Justice had their work cut out for them.
+During all this madness, they had to quash the controversy by issuing a statement defending the video.

-“The film was never intended as a stigmatization of the banlieues, nor an invitation to violence, nor above all, as an underhanded way to deliver a racist message.
+“The film was never intended as a stigmatization of the banlieues, nor an invitation to violence.
+Nor an underhanded way to deliver a racist message.
 ‘Stress’ was meant to be a clip unairable on television, for a track unairable on the radio.
-It was not meant as a marketing coup but as a parody of the way the major television channels treat the news.” – Justice
+Also, it was not meant as a marketing coup but as a parody of the way the major television channels treat the news.” – Justice

-But the video was ultimately banned from French TV.
-And Complex stated that the reason might be because it embodied France’s immigrant fear as little badasses from the banlieues wreak havoc all across Paris.
+The film was ultimately banned from French TV.
+Complex stated that the reason might be because it embodied France’s immigrant fear that little badasses from the banlieues would wreak havoc all across Paris.